SL 1.4 — Financial applications of geometric sequences

 Things to Watch Out For

-โRounding the final payment.
+✗Rounding the final payment.
 If N = 68.3 months, the borrower makes 68 full payments plus a smaller final payment.
-Find the final payment by solving with N = 68 for FV, then that FV plus one month's interest = final payment.
+Find it by solving with N = 68 for FV, then that FV plus one month's interest = final payment.

-โ"How much interest was paid?" = Total payments โ original loan.
-Don't forget to include the final smaller payment if N is not a whole number.
+✗"How much interest was paid?" = Total payments − original loan.
+Include the final smaller payment if N is not a whole number.

 This website uses essential cookies for authentication and security.
 We respect your privacy and comply with GDPR.